choydarwin/AWS-Data-Pipeline-ETL-Process-from-S3-to-RDS-/README.md

 2. **Transform** – Clean and format data using Python and Pandas
 3. **Load** – Insert processed data into AWS RDS

+## 🎯 Key Features
+- ✔️ Data retrieval from AWS S3
+- ✔️ Processing and cleaning data with Python
+- ✔️ Storing structured data in AWS RDS
+- ✔️ Designed for scalability and future improvements

+## 📌 Future Enhancements
+- 🔹 Advanced SQL Queries for Analysis